 We look at the ‘Total Active Installed Capacity’ (KW), the level of unpaid invoices on installed systems (collection efficiency), the risk relating to the company’s existing clients and project pipeline.

 10% People / Management

-We review the experience and competence of the management team, the quality of the leadership, as well as organisational structure, potential gaps in key positions and employee motivation.
+We review the experience and competence of the management team, the quality of the leadership, as well as organizational structure, potential gaps in key positions, and employee motivation.

 10% Financial Management

-We analyse their debt repayment history, sources of debt and equity, seniority of Trine’s debt, additional guarantees, quality of the finance function, foreign currency risk mitigation and credit enhancement tools.
+We analyze their debt repayment history, sources of debt and equity, seniority of Trine’s debt, additional guarantees, quality of the finance function, foreign currency risk mitigation, and credit enhancement tools.

 10% Operating Environment and Competition

 We assess the operating environment in which the partner operates.
-This includes country risk, as well as factors incentivising the use of solar energy, the regulatory framework and competition.
+This includes country risk, as well as factors incentivizing the use of solar energy, the regulatory framework, and competition.